nextauthjs/next-auth/.github/ISSUE_TEMPLATE/question.md

 ## How to reproduce ☕️

-We encourage you to use the template set-up on **Codesandbox** as a playground to represent your question or doubt:
+We encourage you to use the template set-up on **CodeSandbox** as a playground to represent your question or doubt:

 - [`next-auth-example`](https://codesandbox.io/s/next-auth-example-1kktb)